mgratti/ECALPFClusterAnalysis/README.md

 ```

 ### NoisePlotter
+This set of scripts is used to:
+* determine ring-averages starting from xtal-dep thresholds
+* write in txt files values of proposed thresholds to be sent to conveners for tag creation
+* plot noise curves

 First determine average of the thresholds in each eta ring.
+This script also write the thresholds to a txt file.
+See script for more details.
 ```
 cd noisePlotter
 root -l -b -q plotNoiseAverage.cxx\(\"PFRecHitThresholds_EB_ringaveraged_EE_2023.txt\"\)